UmstadAI/Thread-Uploader/README.md

 ## Introduction

-Thread Uploader is a Python-based tool designed for Discord moderators.
-It automates the process of fetching, processing, and uploading the latest Discord threads to a Vector DB.
+Thread Uploader is a Python-based tool designed for MINA Protocol Discord moderators.
+It automates the process of fetching, processing, and uploading the latest Discord threads in the zkapps-developers and zkapps-questions channels to a zkApp Umstad Vector DB.

 ## Prerequisites